sbabic/swupdate/doc/source/swupdate-ipc.rst

         void swupdate_prepare_req(struct swupdate_request *req);

-This fills the request sturcture with default values.
+This fills the request structure with default values.
 After that, the user can fill the other fields as:

         - *sourcetype* : one of SOURCE_UNKNOWN, SOURCE_WEBSERVER,